-It’s really more my fault than hers, I’m the one that works with technology professionally and I certainly know a thing or two about backing things up given that I’m one of the System Engineers that helped create DreamObjects, a cloud storage service here at DreamHost.
-I’m not going to go into too much detail about why you should do backups, devices get lost and devices die, in fact having worked in data center operations previously I’ve personally shipped boxes with dozens of failed hard drives back for the manufacturer for RMA.
+It’s really more my fault than hers.
+I’m the one that works with technology professionally.
+And I certainly know a thing or two about backing things up as one of the system engineers that helped create DreamObjects, a cloud storage service here at DreamHost.

-I decided that I wanted to use a product I helped build to archive my families growing collection of memories because I’m extremely confident about its durability.
-DreamObjects uses open source storage software named Ceph that began as a PHD thesis for one DreamHost’s co-founders Sage Weil.
-After years of being an exciting research project and continued development here at DreamHost, Ceph is now running in production and trusted by a ever growing number of customers.
+I decided that I wanted to use a product I helped build to archive my family’s growing collection of memories because I’m extremely confident about its durability.
+DreamObjects uses open source storage software named Ceph that began as a Ph.D. thesis for one DreamHost’s co-founders Sage Weil.
+After years of being an exciting research project and continued development here at DreamHost, Ceph is now running in production and trusted by an ever-growing number of customers.
 Ceph uses the CRUSH algorithm to replicate data N times (currently we set this to 3) across racks and racks of servers according to a placement map that assures availability despite the loss of various common failure domains eg. a server, a rack or in our design an entire row of servers.

-Many people use FTP to upload files to their hosting accoun DreamHost, I mean it’s not called file transport protocol for nothing.
-DreamObjects is a bit different in that you can’t use FTP, SFTP or SSH to copy files to the service – don’t worry; that doesn’t mean you have to know a programming language in order to use it!
-DreamObjects provides several RESTful APIs, one that is compatible is, Amazon S3 and another that is compatible with OpenStack Storage (Swift).
+Many people use FTP to upload files to their hosting account at DreamHost (it’s not called file transport protocol for nothing).
+DreamObjects is a bit different in that you can’t use FTP, SFTP, or SSH to copy files to the service.
+Don’t worry, that doesn’t mean you have to know a programming language in order to use it!
+DreamObjects provides several RESTful APIs, one that is compatible is Amazon S3 and another that is compatible with OpenStack Storage (Swift).
 There are a lot of tools that are readily available and work with compatible services like DreamObjects.
-After a bit of research and talking with co-workers I decided that I wanted to try using Duplicity, since it has a lot of things that appealed to me:
+After a bit of research and talking with co-workers I decided that I wanted to try using Duplicity since it has a lot of things that appealed to me: